 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
 Operational risk is diverse in nature and permeates all business activities but remains a distinct form of risk in its own right.
-Operational risk within Calpe has been divided into the following key risk areas:
+Operational risk within Calpe is divided into the following key risk areas:

-- regulatory and legal the risk of legal or regulatory sanctions or loss caused by a failure to comply with applicable laws, regulations, internal policy and standards of best practice; - financial crime, including internal and external fraud the risk that the firm might be used to further financial crime;

-- cyber threats / data breaches and data privacy the risks associated with unauthorised access to Calpe's systems caused by internal and external security breaches; - financial & accounting the risks associated with financial reporting and integrity of financial information; - people risk this is the risk that people do not follow Calpe's procedures, practices and/or rules, thus deviating from expected behaviour in a way that could damage Calpe; - business continuity management the risk associated with the failure to appropriately manage unforeseen events: - model risk the risk that the output from the models used by Calpe is incorrect or flawed due to errors in the design or operation or management's failure to understand the limitations in the output of the models: - processing failures, including IT system failures; the risks associated with IT systems; - outsourcing; failures relating to the outsourcing of key activities; and - external events and other changes; failure to react to changes in the external business environment.
+- regulatory and legal the risk of legal or regulatory sanctions or loss caused by a failure to comply with applicable laws, regulations, internal policy and standards of best practice; - financial crime, including internal and external fraud and the risk that the firm might be used as a vehicle for financial crime; - cyber threats / data breaches and data privacy the risks associated with unauthorised access to Calpe's systems caused by internal and external security breaches; - financial & accounting the risks associated with financial reporting and integrity of financial information; - people risk the risk that people do not follow Calpe's procedures, practices and/or rules, thus deviating from expected behaviour in a way that could damage Calpe; - business continuity management the risks associated with the failure to appropriately manage unforeseen events; - model risk the risk that the output from models used by Calpe is incorrect or flawed due to errors in the design or operation or management's failure to understand the models' limitations; - processing failures including IT system failures and other risks associated with IT systems; - outsourcing failures relating to the outsourcing of key activities; and - external events and other changes failure to react to changes in the external business environment.